KOSTAS PAPAFITSOROS

 News

-• Looking forward to the next edition of SSVM 2025, to be held at Dartington Hall (Devon, UK) on 18-22 May 2025.
-This is co-organised with Tatiana Bubba, Silvia Gazzola, Romina Gaburro, Marcelo Pereyra and Carola Schönlieb.
+- 05/2025: We successfully organised the SSVM 2025 conference at Dartington Hall (Devon, UK) on 18-22 May 2025.
+The conference proceedings (eds: Tatiana Bubba, Silvia Gazzola, Romina Gaburro, Kostas Papafitsoros, Marcelo Pereyra and Carola Schönlieb) can be found here.

-• 04/2025: New conference paper: LifeCLEF 2025 Teaser: Challenges on species presence prediction and identification, and individual animal identification, at Advances in Information Retrieval, ECIR 2025, Lecture Notes in Computer Science.
+- 04/2025: New published conference paper LifeCLEF 2025 Teaser: Challenges on species presence prediction and identification, and individual animal identification, at Advances in Information Retrieval, ECIR 2025, Lecture Notes in Computer Science.

 - Deep unrolling for learning optimal spatially varying regularisation parameters for Total Generalised Variation, with Thanh Trung Vu and Andreas Kofler.